 NDMU strives to provide a healthy, drug-free, and safe learning environment for students, faculty, and staff.
 The University recognizes the growing epidemic of heroin and opioid related abuse and deaths in Baltimore City, the State of Maryland, and nationwide.
 As well as the health and safety issues such an epidemic may pose for the University community, on and off campus.

-Incoming full-time students in the Women’s College, College of Undergraduate Studies, and College of Graduate & Professional Studies (including the School of Pharmacy (“SOP”)) will be required to participate in a face-to-face (or online in some cases) heroin and opioid addiction and prevention awareness training.
+Incoming full-time students in the Undergraduate Studies, College of Undergraduate Studies, and College of Graduate & Professional Studies (including the School of Pharmacy (“SOP”)) will be required to participate in a face-to-face (or online in some cases) heroin and opioid addiction and prevention awareness training.
 The trainings will be facilitated by certified faculty and students of NDMU’s SOP.
 NDMU will also provide part-time students with easily accessible online resources that will alert and educate them regarding heroin and opioid addiction and prevention.

 In an effort to protect the health and safety of the campus community, NDMU will maintain an easily accessible supply of overdose-reversing medication to be used in the case of emergencies.
 Public Safety Officers and other designated personnel will be trained to: recognize the symptoms of opioid overdose; in the procedures for the administration of overdose-reversing medication; and in the proper follow up emergency procedures related to opioid overdose.